ArthurMargerit/Compo/README.md

 # What is CompoMe ?
  CompoMe is a Framework Component.
 This goal is to provide a way to organize the code and generate the connection code.

+In order to do it, we create a component/interface generator and many other functionality.

+This approach have to focus on
+- Reuse Code
+- Direct vision of a component
+- Clear code organization
+- Tool to code
+- Code generation

 ## How to use it

+- Create a interface
+- Create a component
+- Say which interfaces a component implement
+- Say which interface a component use
+- Generate Code
+- Write the implementation code
+- Instantiate them
+- Connect the Component to each other

 ## How to install it